Research

 When it comes to fertilizer, it’s easy to overspend your dollars on nutrients and not have what you need to cover both a full fall program dry fertilizer and a starter fertilizer at the time of planting.

 The goal of any fertilizer program is to create a healthier root system to get a healthier plant which results in a higher yield.
 However, if the cost of your fertilizer program outpaces your projected revenue, you could end up with a negative return on investment.
+With so many factors and fertilizer options, it’s important to analyze the potential ROI before you invest your dollars.

 The primary takeaway from this study so far is to consider how a starter fertilizer program can benefit your early planting dates, especially once we see fertilizer return to a more normal cost.
 We wouldn’t recommend abandoning your fall fertilizer applications, but instead to consider splitting your dollars on nutrients between a fall fertilizer and starter fertilizer program together.